Anti-doping rule violations & disciplinary law

 Objections and appeals under the General Administrative Law Act

-In 2021, Doping Authority Netherlands received one objection under the terms of the Awb to a decision it made.
+In 2022, Doping Authority Netherlands received one appeal under the terms of the Awb against a decision it made.
 No appeal has been lodged with the administrative courts against the decision of Doping Authority Netherlands relating to this objection.

 Policies, rules and regulations associated with the status of an independent administrative body